 Wednesday 8 December | 2.30pm

 Friday 10 December | 1pm

 We’re creating North Lanarkshire’s ultimate #MyFestiveMemory playlist on Spotify.
 You can submit a song to it that brings back a magical festive memory for you using the form below the playlist.

 Follow the playlist to listen or hear it below:

 Playlist for Life Help Points

-We are creating Playlist for Life Help Points at Airdrie Library, Bellshill Cultural Centre, Coatbridge Library, Cumbernauld Library, Motherwell Library and Wishaw Library.
+There are Playlist for Life Help Points in Airdrie Library, Bellshill Cultural Centre, Coatbridge Library, Cumbernauld Library, Motherwell Library and Wishaw Library.